 The best way to prevent Lyme disease is to avoid tick bites.

-- treat pets with anti-tick treatment
+- Give pets anti-tick treatment.

-- shower after coming in from outside
+- Shower after coming in from outside and check for ticks.

 - under the arms and behind the knees